Lesson 1 Images

 Text description of the forecast prog showing Hurricane Igor in 2010 image.

 The image displays a composite of four different weather maps, each providing specific meteorological data.
 The top left map features various colored contours depicting mean wind speed at 850-250mb levels along with 500-mb heights.
 The top right map is focused on Hurricane Igor, showing pressure lines with color-filled regions indicating 925-mb relative vorticity.
 The bottom-left map illustrates wind shear, using a gradient from blue to red to demonstrate varying shear levels.
 The bottom-right map presents relative humidity, featuring green and brown shaded areas indicating different humidity levels, alongside text annotation describing conditions around Hurricane Igor.
+The text reads "Pocket of high relative humidity created by updrafts in showers and thunderstorms around the center of Huricane Igor."

 infrared image from 1845Z on March 4, 2014